thecwlzone/thecwlzone-4.0/content/posts/2021/03/23/why-i-will-not-be-part-of-the-global-mrna-experiment.md

 We should remember that the main stream media is also heavily funded by Big Pharma.
 If you played a modified "Bob Game" (9), and took a drink every time a drug commercial was shown, you would be under the table in less than an hour.

-### They are not vaccines, they are fast-tracked gene therapy for the human autoimmune system.
+### They are not vaccines, they are fast-tracked gene therapy for the human autoimmune system

 [Dr. Joseph Mercola](https://www.mercola.com/) is a controversial figure, but [this article](https://www.lewrockwell.com/2021/03/joseph-mercola/covid-19-vaccines-are-gene-therapy/) is a very comprehensive look at the differences between a vaccine and a genetic therapy.